Cracking CAT 2024 Exam in 2 Months: Expert Advice and Tricks to Secure a High Score in 60 Days

 • Blood Relation - Learn the different types of blood relation problems and practice drawing family trees to solve them accurately.

-• Ranking and Direction - Practice questions involving ranking of individuals and directions to enhance your logical reasoning skills.
+• Order and Ranking - Practice questions involving ranking of individuals and directions to enhance your logical reasoning skills.

 1. Verbal Ability and Reading Comprehension (VARC):